-Description: Selected authors of the 20th century, such as Dreiser, Fitzgerald, Hemingway, Wright, Ellison, Morrison, Bellow, Malamud, and Mailer, are studied in relation to the historical and intellectual background of their times.
+Description: Selected modern and contemporary authors such as Gilman, Dreiser, Fitzgerald, Hemingway, Wright, Ellison, Morrison, Bellow, Malamud, Mailer, Angelou, and Desai are studied in relation to the historical and intellectual background of their times.
 Writing is an integral component of the course.

 SUNY GEN ED-GHUM: NCC GEN ED-PLDI, HUM, LIT